nativescript-community/geocoding/README.md

 Forward-geocoding requests take a user-readable address and find the corresponding latitude and longitude value and may also return additional information about the specified location, such as a point of interest or building at that location.

-*Note*
-Version 3 and is for NativeScript 7 - use version 2 for NativeScript 4/5/6.

 ![](screenshots/nativescript-geocoding.gif?raw=true)

 ## Installation

+## NativeScript 7
+Version 3 of this plugin is for NativeScript 7 - use version 2 for NativeScript 4/5/6.

 In a command prompt / terminal navigate to your application root folder and run: